labjack/labjack_kipling/ljswitchboard-builder/README.md

 Empties `output` build directory & copies NW files.

+### publish_locally

+To avoid hitting the npm registry, we can publish locally.
+Doing so allows us know reliably know that all labjack_kipling internal packages in the final build object are the most recent.

+Primarily, the build is guaranteed to have only one version of each labjack_kipling internal package.
+This ensures everything in the final build is up-to-date.

+Some related benefits:

+ - No waiting for the npm registry to update
+ - No worrying about the local npm cache being stale
+ - Less network traffic is required, both outbound and inbound
+ - We don't need the npm registry anymore.
+ - The final build is comparatively smaller.

+publish_locally.js copies staging versions of the labjack_kipling internal packages to `labjack_kipling/ljswitchboard-builder/temp_staging/`.
+Once there, it sets their labjack_kipling internal dependencies to be absolute paths in `labjack_kipling/ljswitchboard-builder/temp_staging/`.

+From there it `npm pack`s labjack_kipling internal packages from `temp_staging` as tar files to:
+`labjack_kipling/ljswitchboard-builder/temp_tar/`.

+All contents of `temp_tar` and `temp_staging` will be deleted beforehand.

 ### gather_project_files

-Deletes any previous files in `temp_project_files`, then recursively copies dirs defined in `ljswitchboard-builder/package.json['kipling_dependencies']` to `temp_project_files`, while omitting certain files and directories.
+Deletes any previous files in `temp_project_files`, then recursively copies dirs defined in `ljswitchboard-builder/package.json['kipling_dependencies']` from `temp_staging` to `temp_project_files`, while omitting certain files and directories.

 ### gather_test_project_files